 An individual believing that he or she has been the victim of sex discrimination should file a complaint with the Title IX Coordinator within 30 days of the incident(s) giving rise to the allegations.
 If the individual wishes to invoke the formal complaint procedures (see formal complaint procedures section), the complaint should be made in writing.
 An individual wishing to invoke the informal resolution process may make a complaint in writing or verbally.
-An individual wishing to make a complaint will be provided with a copy of both the informal resolution procedures.
+An individual wishing to make a complaint will be provided with a copy of both the informal resolution procedure and the formal complaint procedures.